 The music streaming landscape is huge and has a number of key players, however, Apple Music is easily Spotify’s main competitor: it has a similar price point to Spotify, its music catalogue is of a similar size, and it comes pre-loaded on Apple devices which contributes to its large market share.
 Both companies offer a student package, the ability to download music for offline listening, and high sound quality in their tracks.

-Where Spotify excels, however, is in its customer base: it boasts 217 monthly active listeners, which is approximately five times the users that Apple Music has.
+Where Spotify excels, however, is in its customer base: it boasts 217 million monthly active listeners, which is approximately five times the users that Apple Music has.
 This is a result of Spotify’s extremely high Net Promoter Score (NPS), a customer loyalty metric that gauges how likely an individual is to recommend a product or service to their friends.

 Word-of-mouth marketing goes a long way in increasing a company’s market share, and Spotify heavily leveraged this in their initial US launch plan: by providing users with 5 “beta” access codes to share with friends, they created an illusion of scarcity while ensuring that their brand would be shared with potential users.
 Spotify has continued to cultivate this brand loyalty by offering highly personalized user experiences, which has resulted in a high NPS for customers under the age of 30.